becem-gharbi/iconify-offline-nuxt/README.md

 - ✔️  Takes benefit from Iconify client & server side caching (localStorage & memory).
 - ✔️  Build offline applications.

-At build a Rollup [plugin](https://github.com/becem-gharbi/iconify-offline-nuxt/blob/main/iconfiy-offline.ts) scans the code and extracts all valid icon names.
+At build a Vite [plugin](https://github.com/becem-gharbi/iconify-offline-nuxt/blob/main/iconfiy-offline.ts) scans the code and extracts all valid icon names.
 Then these icons are downloaded and saved locally on `/public/iconify` folder.

 At runtime (production) the icons are fetched via a custom [fetch](https://github.com/becem-gharbi/iconify-offline-nuxt/blob/main/plugins/iconify.ts) handler.
 - On server side icons are directly imported.